lely4e/Filminator-9000/README.md

 * The site can be opened in any browser.

 🔴 If the movie is not found:
-* An HTML page is still generated, showing a message like:
 ```
 Movie doesnt exist in API.
 ```